emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * When the party gets even closer they start chanting "One must die!
 One must die!" because they want a sacrifice
   * If the players aren't sure what to do they can make a **DC 11 Religion check** to determine what the cultists mean
 * If the players sacrifice something Strahd is aware of it and the house lets them go
-* If the players walk away from the altar the cultists start chanting "Lorghoth the Decayer, we awaken thee!" and the **shambling mound
+* If the players walk away from the altar the cultists start chanting "Lorghoth the Decayer, we awaken thee!" and the **shambling mound** awakens and fights the party
 * Trigger for [[Asterion's Master]]